wangxinyufighting/simple_GRPO/README.md

 - Quickly try a lot of things, such as improved multi-answer generation, regrouping, penalty on KL, and parameter tuning.
 - "Aha moment" is observed during the early stages of model training.

+## ✨NEW
+- 2025/02/19: Added a loss triton implementation, which has a little speedup, but you can choose not to use it.
+- 2025/02/19: Added regroup version, implemented sampling of generated data on ref_server.
+- 2025/02/27: Added vllm package to accelerate the inference.

 ## 🌟 Features
 ### 💡 Simplicity
 The project code is simple, with only about 200 lines of code spread across 2 files.
 It only depends on standard libraries such as _deepspeed_ and _torch_, without requiring dependencies like ray.
 It is designed to allow for more complex interventions.